 The CAA for Science is administered one-on-one shortly after the student has received related science instruction in the classroom.
 While testing should take approximately 60 to 100 minutes per embedded PT, the assessments are untimed, and the amount of time each student needs can vary.
 Tests may be administered to a student over as many testing sessions and days as required to meet the needs of that student.
 It is not recommended that students be administered more than one CAA for Science embedded PT per test session.

 Directions for Administration

-Directions for CAA for Science administration are specific to the science domain, grade level, and version tested.
+Directions for CAA for Science administration are specific to the science domain, grade level, and form tested.
 Note that one of the science domains will have two DFAs (for example, Physical Sciences A and Physical Sciences B).
-In cases where there are two DFAs for a single science domain, one of the embedded PTs is operational and the other is a field test embedded PT.

 These secure documents are to be downloaded from TOMS just prior to administering the embedded PT.
-DFAs are sorted by grade level and version number in TOMS.
-Version assignments are found on the CAA for Science Version Assignments web page.
+DFAs are sorted by grade level and form number in TOMS.
+Form assignments are found on the CAA for Science Form Assignments web page.

 CAASPP test site coordinators or test examiners should download the CAA for Science DFAs by taking the following steps in TOMS: